Harun ur Rashid: Career

 On 2 May 2021, Harun ur Rashid was promoted to additional deputy inspector general.

-He was promoted to deputy inspector general on 13 May 2022 just after 1 year of being promoted to additional DIG.
+He was promoted to deputy inspector general on 13 May 2022, just after 1 year of being promoted to additional DIG.
 He was appointed chief of the Detective Branch of DMP on 13 July 2022 from additional commissioner of the Detective Branch.

-On 31 July 2024, the chief of the Detective Branch of Dhaka Metropolitan Police (DMP), DIG Harun ur Rashid was transferred to become additional commissioner (crime and operations) of DMP.
+On 31 July 2024, the chief of the Detective Branch of Dhaka Metropolitan Police (DMP), DIG Harun ur Rashid, was transferred to become additional commissioner (crime and operations) of DMP.
 This was done as a result of allegations of police brutality against student activists amid the quota reform movement.

 On 5 August 2024, senior officials, including Harun, gathered at the Central Command and Control Unit in Dhaka.
 Police officers across the city were instructed to escalate their use of force, guided by surveillance footage.
 Harun, confident in quelling the student protests, reportedly urged the deputy commissioner of police in Uttara to disperse demonstrators by firing on them.
 The deputy commissioner, however, indicated that the large crowd—over 25,000 people—made it impossible to control the situation through force alone.

 Despite this, Harun and other senior officials continued to pressure officers to use force as the protesters advanced towards key locations like Banani and the Prime Minister's Office.
 Orders to open fire were issued, but some officers refused to comply, stating the situation was beyond control.
 Harun, confident in an impending military intervention, continued to issue orders.
 However, when the crowd reached the Ganabhaban, Harun reportedly became silent and motionless, witnessing the events unfold on surveillance cameras.

-After the fall of the Sheikh Hasina led Awami League government, many cases were filed against him, including crimes against humanity and murders.
+After the fall of the Sheikh Hasina-led Awami League government, many cases were filed against him, including crimes against humanity and murders.

+Internet meme

+Harun ur Rashid gained wide public attention for videos in which he was seen offering meals to various public figures, including politicians of the opposition party, actors, businessperson, and models who visited the Detective Branch office.
+The footage, which he publicized himself, became widely discussed and later turned into an internet meme, with some informally referring to the practice as "Haruner bhater hotel" (Harun's rice hotel).